Registration and refreshments

 - How close is a commercial solution for personalised gut health?

-Speaker(s): Dr Christian Sina, Director, Institute of Nutritional Medicine - Campus Lübeck
+Speaker(s): Professor Christian Sina, Director, Institute of Nutritional Medicine - Campus Lübeck

 Debate: Personalised nutrition: established category, or emerging science?

 Synopsis: With the F&B industry focusing on commericalising personalised nutrition, and making it accessible to consumers, is the industry oversimplifying the category?
 Is there untapped potential being overlooked for a quick win with consumers?
 Are we just scratching the surface of the power of personalised?